 Perrin attended law school at Texas Tech University School of Law, graduating cum laude in 1987.
 He was elected to the Order of the Coif and was an associate editor of the Texas Tech Law Review.
 Following law school, Perrin practiced general civil litigation in Corpus Christi, Texas, with the law firm of Gary, Thomasson, Hall, and Marks.

 President Perrin is an active participant in the Lubbock community and in state-wide higher education issues.
-He currently serves on the Lubbock Chamber of Commerce Board of Directors, and he recently accepted a two-year position on the board of the Independent Colleges and Universities of Texas (ICUT), a non-profit association that serves as a voice for Texas’ fully accredited private colleges and universities.
+He currently serves on the Lubbock Chamber of Commerce Board of Directors, and he serves as an officer of the board for the Independent Colleges and Universities of Texas (ICUT), a non-profit association that serves as a voice for Texas’ fully accredited private colleges and universities.

 Throughout his presidency, Perrin has focused on a few key priorities, including sustaining the University’s Christian mission, pursuing academic excellence, advancing LCU’s reputation, enhancing available resources, and strengthening the student experience.
 During the 2016-17 academic year, the University celebrated its 60th year of service to higher education, culminating with the publication of Pioneering Spirit, Extraordinary Faith, which is a collection of sixty essays about the University’s rich history.